TF2Stadium/Specifications/Communication.md

 ### chatSend

-* `message` - message string
+* `message` - string -  message string

-* `room` - room to which the message should go.
-If empty or less than 0, the message is sent to the lobby list view chat.
+* `room` - string - room to which the message should go.
+Each lobby has a chat room with a name 'lobby_id'.
+Otherwise, if the `room` parameter is not an integer string, the message will be sent to the lobby list menu chat.

 ## Client Requests